Coming Soon

 Now what?

-Once you get your Standby Line ticket card, you’re free to go until Saturday evening!
+Once you get your Standby Line ticket card, you’re free to go until the Saturday evening!
 Go take a shower and a nap, or explore the city a little until you have to come back.

 Your standby ticket card will have your number in line and a return time listed on it.
 When you return, make sure you’re on time, and make sure you bring your ID & vaccination record back with you!
 Standby Line ticket holders will enter Rockefeller at the 6th Ave entrance under the NBC awning and head to the outside of the NBC Shop.
 You can ask any employee from there where to go once you’re inside the store if you aren’t sure where to go.